Aashra55/Personal_AI_Employee_Hackathon/Gold_Tier/README.md

 # 🤖 Gold Tier: Personal AI Employee Hackathon

 Welcome to the **Gold Tier AI Employee** project.
 This is a sophisticated automation system designed to act as a digital member of your team.
-It doesn't just run scripts; it **monitors, reasons, asks for approval, and executes** tasks across Gmail, Accounting (Odoo), and Social Media (X, LinkedIn, Facebook).
+It doesn't just run scripts; it **monitors, reasons, asks for approval, and executes** tasks across Gmail, Accounting (Odoo), and Social Media (X, LinkedIn, Instagram, Facebook).

 ---

 ## 🌟 Project Vision
 The goal of this project is to create a "Human-in-the-Loop" AI agent.
-It handles the complete lifecycle of tasks—from **monitoring and drafting** to **final execution and posting** (on X, LinkedIn, and Facebook)—while keeping a human supervisor in control via an easy approval system.
+It handles the complete lifecycle of tasks—from **monitoring and drafting** to **final execution and posting** (on X, LinkedIn, Instagram and Facebook)—while keeping a human supervisor in control via an easy approval system.

 ---